 The above verses showcase Dante’s genial method of buttressing important moments by using the fictional truth of the text itself, supporting textual reality with more textual reality.
 Here Cacciaguida tells the pilgrim that his son, Alighiero I, Dante’s great-great-grandfather, is still circling the first ledge of Purgatory, the terrace of pride.
 Cacciaguida thus lets his descendant know that pride is a family trait: we remember the pilgrim’s stated fear (in Purgatorio 14) that he will be spending much time on the terrace of pride when he returns to Purgatory.

-This is a social heaven, a heaven that features culture in all its social manifestations, as the previous heaven featured ideas.
-The heaven of Mars depicts family life, civic life, social status, the use of language in family life (mothers telling stories to children of Troy, Fiesole, and Rome), the use of language to communicate social status, knighthood and other social privileges, fashion and clothing for both men and women, dowries, the position and tasks of women, inheritance, the origin of one’s family name (Dante’s family name comes through his mother’s line), sport (palio), food.
+Dante shows us language in family life (mothers telling stories to children of Troy, Fiesole, and Rome), as well as the use of language to communicate social status.
+He raises the issues of knighthood and other social privileges, fashion and clothing for both men and women, dowries, the position and tasks of women, inheritance, the origin of one’s family name (Dante’s family name comes through his mother’s line), sport (the reference to the palio in Paradiso 16.42), food.
 The heaven of Mars is about the self in connection to the ties that bind.

 In Paradiso 15 Cacciaguida paints for his descendant the picture of the idyllic Florence of old in which he, Cacciaguida, lived, before Florentine society was overtaken by decay and corruption.
 Dante’s description of an earlier Florence is full of real history, and at the same time it is an idealized vision of the city when it was pure and at peace: